GAReddy7/demo-repo/README.md

 This is a readme file
-Hi, adding through vi edit option
+Hi, adding through vi edit option.

-Hi, adding theough vi for Merge conflict
+Hi, adding for merge beanch check.